PoisotLab/ms_straight_lines/manuscript.md

 (see Experimental Procedures), but our model for flexible links outperformed previous solutions to the problem of modelling $L$.
-The flexible link model, which we fit via a beta-binomial observation model, had the most favourable values of PSIS-LOO information criterion (Table 1) and of expected log predictive density (ELPD), relative to the three competing models which used a negative binomial observation model.
+The flexible link model, which we fit via a beta-binomial observation model, had the most favourable values of PSIS-LOO information criterion (+@tbl:comparison) and of expected log predictive density (ELPD), relative to the three competing models which used a negative binomial observation model.
 Pareto-smoothed important sampling serves as a guide to model selection; like other information criteria it approximates the error in cross-validation predictions.
 Smaller values indicate a model which makes better predictions.
-The calculation of PSIS-LOO can also furnish some clues about potential model fits; in our case the algorithm suggested that the constant connectance model was sensitive to extreme observations.
+The calculation of PSIS-LOO can also provide some clues about potential model fits; in our case the algorithm suggested that the constant connectance model was sensitive to extreme observations.
 Information criteria are only a rough guide to model selection; as always domain expertise